MarcellineNyxcen/MarcellineNyxcen/README.md

-# Hello there, I'm Marcelline axa
+# Hello there, I'm Marcelline - aka[Marcelline Nyxcen]
 ## About me:
 - 🔭 I’m currentlya student at Universitas Prima Indonesia
 - 🌱 I’m currently learning Graphic Design
-- 👯 I’m looking to collaborate as Interior Design
+- 👯 I’m looking to collaborate as Photography
 - 🤔 I’m looking for suggest for Rust Project Ideas
 - 💬 Ask me about anything
 - 📫 How to reach me: mncellineee133@gmail.com